- 3D printing for architecture: the applications

 3D printing realistic architectural models

-• A wide choice of 3D printing materials and colors
+- A wide range of 3D printing materials with different properties and textures

-Such architectural models allow visualizing the final version of a building or any architectural project in 3D with many realistic details.
+3D printed architectural models can be great to visualize the final version of a building or any architectural project in 3D with many lifelike details.

 Some advanced 3D printers can even print outdoor terrains and render various textures and colors, for awe-inspiring results.